Efficient Integrated Volatility Estimation in the Presence of Infinite Variation Jumps via Debiased Truncated Realized Variations: Expansions for truncated moments of L evy processes

 We first study the truncated moments of the L\'evy process

 and subsequently extend our results to the more general L\'evy process $\widehat{X}_t=\sigma W_t+J_t$, first with $J$ satisfying all the conditions (i)-(v) of Assumptions \ref{assump:Funtq} and \ref{assump:FuntqStrong}, and then with only conditions (i)-(ii).
-In all asymptotic expressions of this appendix, unless otherwise stated, we assume that as $n\to \infty$,